What is quantum reflex integration?

 Cold laser therapies have been used in medicine since the 1960s to speed healing and reduce pain and inflammation.

 What is the idea behind quantum reflex integration as a therapy for autistic children?

 All babies are born with reflexes that help them survive and develop.
-For example, stroking a newborn’s cheek automatically makes them turn their head and open their mouth.
+For example, stroking a newborn’s cheek makes them turn their head and open their mouth automatically.
 This is called a ‘rooting reflex’, and it helps with breastfeeding.
 In typical development, these reflexes become less active, or ‘integrate’, within the first year of a baby’s life.

-Supporters of quantum reflex integration as a therapy for autistic children believe that autism occurs when these reflexes stay active – that is, they don’t ‘integrate’ properly.
+Supporters of quantum reflex integration as a therapy for autistic children believe that autism occurs when these reflexes stay active – that is, when they don’t ‘integrate’ properly.

 These supporters claim that pointing cold lasers at specific acupressure points on a child’s body, combined with certain sounds, helps reflexes to integrate.
 It’s claimed that integrating reflexes reduces the characteristics of autism.

 There is no evidence to support these claims.